 Family Friendly Facilities

 There’s plenty of family friendly facilities on NCL as they cater well to family groups and children.
-In terms of entertainment, the whole family can enjoy the water parks, bowling, Wii stations, five a side football and board games that are available on-board.
+In terms of entertainment, the whole family can enjoy the water parks, bowling, VR arcade, five a side football and cinema.

 As well as this, NCL provide youth and teen programmes to keep them entertained throughout their cruise.
 They are grouped into different age groups, each group enjoying different activities suitable to their interests and needs.

 Guppies is for those aged 6 months to 2 years old.
 Babies will enjoy sensory play and interactive play with their parents and youth staff.

 Turtles is for those aged 3 to 5.
 Children will enjoy taking circus school, playing with arts and crafts, painting, indulging in messy play and listening to story time.